Overview of Financial Modeling Skills

 In order to build a financial model, it’s important to possess a solid understanding of accounting fundamentals.
-This includes concepts like the matching principle, accruals, revenue recognition, non-cash items like depreciation, amortization, and more.
-You need to have enough accounting skills to understand how to read financial statements, how at dissect them, and how to build them back up again.
+This includes concepts such as the matching principle, accruals, revenue recognition, non-cash items such as depreciation, amortization, and more.
+You need to have sufficient accounting skills to understand how to read financial statements, how to dissect them, and how to build them back up again.

 #2 Excel skills

-Strong Excel skills are critical for financial modeling, and it can be more of an art than a science.
+Strong Excel skills are critical for financial modeling.
+Creating financial models can sometimes be more of an art than a science.
 You’ll need to know all the main keyboard shortcuts to help save time and build models as quickly as possible.
 You’ll also need to know all the main formulas and functions to perform calculations and financial analysis.

 #3 Linking the three financial statements

 Another skill that’s very important is being able to link the 3 financial statements.
 This means taking historical financial statements (income statement, balance sheet, and cash flow statement) and dynamically linking them together in Excel.
 For example, connecting net income on the income statement to retained earnings on the balance sheet.
 This can be one of the trickiest skills to master, but as with any other skill, practice makes perfect.